UDOOboard/Docs/docs/07_Cookbook_Linux/06_Compile_OpenCV_3.4.0.md

 In this guide we'll learn how to compile and setup **OpenCV** (version 3.4.0) and use it with **Python 2.7** in your **UDOObuntu 2** system.

 <span class="label label-warning">Heads up!</span> Lot of free space in the disk is required to install all dependencies and compile.
+An 8GB microSD is probably not enough.

 ### Install dependencies